Brown Butter Peanut M&M Cookies

 Storing & freezing cookies

-Place leftover cookies in an airtight container.
+- Store – place leftover cookies in an airtight container.
 They will stay good at room temperature for 2-3 days.

 The secret to pretty cookies

-- For round cookies, all you need is a big round cookie cutter or cup.
+Want to know my secret to pretty bakery-style cookies?
+To make the cookies round, all you need is a big round cookie cutter or cup.
 Right when the cookies come out of the oven, place the cookie cutter/cup around the cookie.
 Then, shape the cookie into a circle with a ‘swirling’ motion.
 Instant round cookies!
+Don’t forget to place a few extra M&Ms on top for prettiness. 🙂

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!